 Question: What happens to the conversation if you place a label inside a text box rather than hint text?

 Answer: The conversational turns get messed up.
 This is the conversational equivalent of those long-distance calls people used to have, where turn-taking broke down because of delays on the line and both parties ended up speaking at the same time.
-The same thing happens when mobile phone connections cut out temporarily.
+The same thing happens when mobile phone connections cut out temporarily, or when a video meeting gets a bit glitchy.
 When conversational turns break down, a conversation becomes fragmented and awkward.
 And this is exactly what putting labels into text boxes does with a form conversation: The organisation is speaking at the place in the conversation that ought to be for the users.
 Highly confusing.

 People can find ways to survive messed-up conversations